abiswas3/sportsMaths/TommyRank/main.md

 ```

-Shown below is the strenth distribution using our formula and prize
+Shown below is the strength distribution using our formula and prize
 money for choice races in 2019.
 We show this to justify that our
 approximate ranking score is a reasonable.
 However, in practice for
 Tommy Rank, the prize money should be used to decide the strength of